High School Ministry 2019-20

 Candidates for Confirmation(teens 16 -18 years of age) are given St. Mary's Visitation's Confirmation program expectations.
 These expectations reflect the Sacrament Guidelines of our faith given to us by the United States Conference of Catholic Bishops and the Archdiocese of Milwaukee.

-Youth commitment to meeting set expectations may enroll in the the Sacrament of Confirmation program in July of 2019.
+Youth commitment to meeting set expectations may enroll in the the Sacrament of Confirmation program until August 1, 2019.

 St. Mary's Visitation open Attic Night